Lipedematous alopecia

 Lipedematous alopecia is a disorder characterized by a thick boggy scalp and hair loss.
 Symptoms include pain, puritis, headaches, and paresthesia.
 The cause of lipedematous alopecia is unknown.
-The diagnosis is made my excluding other disorders, MRI, CT scan, and histopathology.
+The diagnosis is made by excluding other disorders, MRI, CT scan, and histopathology.
 There is no accepted treatment however surgical debulking has been found effective.

 Signs and symptoms

 Typically, vertex and occipital regions are where scalp thickening is first observed, and it gradually spreads to the entire scalp.
 Like a balloon, the lesions can be pushed down to the underlying bone, yet they promptly revert to their original shape.
 It has been reported that accompanying symptoms include pruritis, discomfort, headaches, and paresthesia.

 Causes

 As of right now, there is no solid evidence connecting lipedematous alopecia to other symptoms or genetic abnormalities.
 Medical issues including skin and joint hyperelasticity, kidney failure, scalp psoriasis, and breast cancer have been recorded in cases of lipedematous alopecia.
 Nevertheless, there is no evidence linking lipedematous alopecia to these illnesses; instead, these conditions appear to be coincidental.